TylerTemp/SaintsField/README.md

 **4.5.0**

 1. UI Toolkit: when `SaintsEditor` enabled, list/array can automatically add `SaintsRow` if necessary
-2. UI Toolkit: `ListDrawerSettings`, same as above
+2. UI Toolkit: `ListDrawerSettings`, same as above.
+Fix incorrect indent for the foldout
 3. UI Toolkit: fix an issue that `PropRange` gave an error when working with list/array
 4. IMGUI: fix height issue in `Table`, [#201](https://github.com/TylerTemp/SaintsField/issues/201)
 5. UI Toolkit: fix width changes in horizontal `Layout`
 6. UI Toolkit: fix `Expandable`, `AnimatorState` foldout out of space when using inside `Layout`
+7. UI Toolkit: fix `UnityEvent` can not be drawn correctly under some circumstances
+8. UI Toolkit: fix `ShowInInspector` can not correctly draw a field when using a parent class type

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.